-What I learned: In general, you can’t overcome a bully on your own.
+What I learned: You can’t overcome a bully on your own.
 Bullies are almost always physically and/ or mentally stronger than those they pick on.
 Don’t see backing down as a failure, but as an invitation to be creative.
 Get support before you confront a bully – the more, the better.
-I often see my counsellor Alison Lee, before and after I have to deal with a difficult person.
+These days, I see my counsellor Alison Lee, before and after I deal with a difficult person.

 2) Have faith and integrity.
 Karma is real.
 What goes around, comes around tenfold, and this is especially the case with bullying.
 I once worked in an office where I found out a co-worker was misleading clients.
 I told their manager, only to be labelled a troublemaker and told I was lying.
 Fortunately, my manager believed me and eventually, I was proven right.
 My actions saved our company from a very expensive lawsuit.